20 Best Holiday Activities in Toronto for Christmas 2025

 Address: 55 Mill St, Toronto, ON

 The Distillery Winter Village is, without a doubt, one of the most magical Christmas experiences in Toronto.
-Once known as the Toronto Christmas Market, this beloved holiday event transforms the historic Distillery District into a festive wonderland straight out of a holiday movie.
+Formerly known as the Toronto Christmas Market, this beloved event transforms the historic Distillery District into a holiday scene straight out of a movie.

-Set within a beautifully preserved Victorian-era whisky distillery, this pedestrian-only neighbuorhood is home to over 85 charming boutiques, cozy cafés, and artisanal restaurants.
+Set in a preserved Victorian-era whisky distillery, this pedestrian-only neighbourhood is home to 85+ charming boutiques, cozy cafés, and artisanal restaurants.

 2. WinterFest at Canada’s Wonderland